USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 <img src="NLA_N2O_models_files/figure-gfm/plot_sat_size_posterior_median-1.png" style="display: block; margin: auto;" />

 Mean *vs.* median below.

 <img src="NLA_N2O_models_files/figure-gfm/plot_size_cat_mean_median_sat-1.png" style="display: block; margin: auto;" />

-And, finally, the estimated proportion of undersaturated lakes in the target population by size category
+And, finally, the estimated proportion of undersaturated lakes in the target population by size category.

 <img src="NLA_N2O_models_files/figure-gfm/plot_prop_sat_size_cat_posterior_median-1.png" style="display: block; margin: auto;" />

 ## 5.3 Model- *vs.* design-based

-Below, estimates from the model-based approach are compared to design-based estimates.
-In general, the model estimates were similar to the design-based estimates.
-Model estimates were typically within the confidence bounds of the design-based estimates, but with much greater precision.
-Improved precision was expected due to the “shrinkage” induced by the multilevel parameterization, which allowed some “borrowing” of information across the various levels of the survey factors.
+Below, estimates from the model-based approach are compared to previously calculated, design-based estimates.
+In general, the model-based estimates were similar to the design-based estimates.
+The model-based estimates were typically within the confidence bounds of the design-based estimates, but with much greater precision.
+Improved precision was expected due to the “shrinkage” induced by the multilevel parameterization, which affords some “borrowing” of information across the various levels of the survey factors.

 ### 5.3.1 Dissolved N2O

 Below, National mean estimates for dissolved N2O from the model and design-based approaches were compared.
-The sample-based estimate was also included as a naive reference.
+The sample-based estimate was also included as a reference.
+The black, vertical, dashed line represents the mean of the sample.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/df_model.rda")